KyraZzz/Web-Crawler-Basic/README.md

             url_q.append(link)
     ...
 ```
-For each link in the `child_url`, make sure none of them have been visited before and none of them are currently in the queue.
+For each link in the `child_url`, make sure none of them has been visited before and none of them is currently in the queue.
 This helps us to avoid having infinite loops in the program.

 ``` python
 print("Visited {} urls, Simple Web Crawler Job done!".format(len(vis_url)))